-In an effort to call attention to the poverty, malnutrition and lack of access to quality education affecting millions of children throughout the developing world, the United Nations proclaimed 1979 the “International Year of the Child.”
-To publicize the proclamation and raise money for UNICEF—the United Nation’s Children’s Fund—plans were laid for a concert fundraiser featuring dozens of leading lights of late-'70s pop.
+On January 9, 1979, the United Nation’s Children’s Fund, a.k.a.
+UNICEF, stages a concert fundraiser featuring dozens of leading lights of late-'70s pop music.
+Designed to publicize the organization's proclamation of 1979 as the “International Year of the Child” the event called attention to the poverty, malnutrition and lack of access to quality education affecting millions of children throughout the developing world.
 Staged in the U.N.
-General Assembly Hall in New York City on January 9, 1979, the show was subsequently broadcast around the world as “The Music for UNICEF Concert: A Gift of Song.”
+General Assembly Hall in New York City, the show was subsequently broadcast around the world as “The Music for UNICEF Concert: A Gift of Song.”

 Suffice it to say that when viewed with the benefit of hindsight, there is a very strong only-in-1979 vibe about the Music for UNICEF concert: John Denver and Donna Summer on the same stage; Henry Winkler (the Fonz) introducing Rod Stewart; and, most charmingly, the late Gilda Radner introducing “Benny-Bror-Goran-Andersson-Bjorn-Christian-Ulvaeus-Agnetha-Ase-Anna-Faltskog-Ulvaeus-Anni-Frida-Lyngstad.
 Or to put it another way – ABBA!”
 It is not clear exactly how much money the Music for UNICEF concert actually raised, or whether all of the participating artists actually signed over all future royalties on the songs they performed.
 At the very least, the Bee Gees’ contribution to the effort, “Too Much Heaven,” would go on to be a #1 pop hit and raise more than $7 million for the charitable programs of UNICEF.